-During the past decade, we also implemented a variety of initiatives targeted at strengthening the business, enhancing client service, and continuing to return value to shareholders.
-Our continued actions toward the achievement of these initiatives in 2022 included the following:
+During the past decade, we implemented a variety of initiatives targeted at strengthening the business, enhancing client service, and continuing to return value to shareholders.
+Our actions in 2023 continue to advance our achievement of these initiatives and enabled us to manage through a more challenging demand environment.
+We are actively positioning the Company to leverage our leadership position in non-clinical drug development and be able to capitalize on opportunities both in the marketplace and when the demand environment improves.
+These actions included: